Light, quick, and quietly delightful

 GjirafaMall — Mobile App

+I was a core contributor to building the GjirafaMall app from the ground up — screens, interactions, and the React Native implementation behind them.
 The GjirafaMall e-commerce mobile app — built with React Native, serving customers across multiple countries with full shopping, checkout, and account management.